-Basketball 5-Second Violation
+Basketball Five-Second Violation

-5-Second Closely Guarded Violation
+Closely Guarded Five-Second Violation

 This 5-second violation is called when a player holds the ball for five seconds and does not shoot, pass, or dribble the ball while being closely guarded by an opposing player.
 That is not very often committed by players as the game grows more dynamic; players pass and dribble more, and faster than ever.
 However, if a player is trapped, or very well guarded by the opponent, they can sometimes commit this 5-second violation.
 When this happens, the ball is turned over to the opponent.

-5-Second Back to the Basket Violation
+Back to the Basket Five-Second Violation

 This rule is exclusive to NBA Basketball.
-A player positioned under the extended free throw line cannot dribble the ball with their side or back to the basket for more than 5 seconds.
+A player positioned under the extended free throw line cannot dribble the ball with their side or back to the basket for more than five seconds.
 Curiously, that rule is sometimes called the Charles Barkley rule.
-The rule was instituted in 1999 by the NBA because of hall-of-fame forward, Charles Barkley.
+The rule was instituted in 1999 by the NBA because of Hall-of-Fame forward, Charles Barkley.
 Barkley, who was incredibly strong and skilled, would turn his back to the opponent, dribble, and push his opponent until he found himself in a favorable position to score.
 That proved to be a problem as he would do that every possession, turning the game into a tedious and repetitive experience.
 When this violation is committed, the ball is turned over to the opponent.

-5-Second Inbounding Violation
+Five-Second Inbounding Violation